 Before the election and the Queen’s Speech, tenants’ security deposits usually had the same value as six weeks’ rent.
 This was considered to be a fair amount, which would easily cover damage to property.

-Jas Samra, letting agent at Henry Wiltshire’s Royal Docks office, says, “Referencing enables estate agents to check that tenants have the funds to cover their monthly rents, but it doesn’t reveal how they treated their previous home.
+The letting agent at Henry Wiltshire’s Royal Docks office, say, “Referencing enables estate agents to check that tenants have the funds to cover their monthly rents, but it doesn’t reveal how they treated their previous home.
 This means that no one really knows how “risky” a tenant is until the tenant moves in.”

 What does the deposit cap mean for landlords?